 Benefits and financial support

-You can also check what benefits you are potentially entitled to, by using the following benefits calculator.
+You can check what benefits you're potentially entitled to by using our benefits calculator.

 The bedroom tax only applies to people of working age.
 If you have a spare bedroom, your Housing Benefit will be reduced by:

 - 14% of your rent if you have one spare bedroom

 - 25% of your rent if you have two or more spare bedrooms.

 The following occupants are expected to share a bedroom:

 - 2 children under the age of 16 of the same sex

 - 2 children under the age of 10 (regardless of sex).